j-a-s-d/celt/README.md

 C eXTRA LiBRARiES & TOOLS

 > *NOTE: this is a work in progress, I'm still recycling my old code (with lots of parts that can't be published), so some aspects of the code may be left behind in some areas, same warning applies for tests and documentation so be patient.
-Also, it's not intended for newbies at all, do to it's nature, you should know what are you doing by using any of this code, plus you should know how to read code and find your own answers.*
+Also, this it's not intended for newbies at all, due to it's nature, you should know what are you doing by using any of this code, plus you should know how to read code and find your own answers.*

 ## MOTIVATION
 > *"If you want more effective programmers, you will discover that they should not waste their time debugging, they should not introduce the bugs to starth with."*